manishkolla/manishkolla/README.md

 - **GenAI University Chatbot**: Developed a Retrieval-Augmented Generation (RAG) chatbot for a website, streamlining user interaction by providing instant answers, reducing server load, and enhancing user experience beyond traditional navigation.
 - **Airline Data Analysis**: Analyzed airport delays using Data Mining and Machine Learning to identify delay patterns and causes.
 - **Movie Genre Recognition from Posters**: Created a CNN-based system for classifying movie genres from posters.
-- **Multi Threaded Web Crawler**: Implemented a multi-threaded web crawler in Java, designed to efficiently explore and extract data from websites using Jsoup and ExecutorService.
-The crawler recursively explores websites, ensuring valid and unvisited links are processed, and supports resuming from saved states.
+- **Multi Threaded Web Crawler**: Developed a multi-threaded web crawler in Java using Jsoup and ExecutorService to efficiently explore and extract data from websites.
+It ensures only valid, unvisited links are processed and supports resuming from saved states.

 🌐 **LinkedIn Profile**